proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/02_Decrypting_Money_Workbook.md

 ---

-## 5. Integration with 90-Minute Curriculum
+## Integration with 90-Minute Curriculum

 ### This Book IS the Foundation

-**Decrypting Money** provides the comprehensive background knowledge that makes the 90-minute Nobody•Will•Pay experience meaningful.
+**Decrypting Money** provides the comprehensive background knowledge that makes the 90-minute session experience meaningful.
 Here's how they align:

 ### Origin (15 minutes) → Part 1: The History of Money
 - **Curriculum:** "Where did Bitcoin come from?"